suixinsuo/olympus-protocol/docs/GettingStarted.md

 Copy the address of your deployed testing derivative, it will remain in the chain forever!
 Next time you want to use it, you can utilize the Remix function "At Address" (the address of your contract) and the derivative will appear in the bottom right of your Remix again.
 (For example, required if you reload the page).

-## Troublesome in remix
+## Troublesome in Remix

 > errored: Error encoding arguments: Error: invalid address (arg="", type="string", value="")

 Your parameters are wrong, or you miss one
-Addresses must start with 0x and be a full valid address.
+An address must start with 0x and be a full valid address.
-Array of addresses or long numbers shall enclose their value between "" ["address","address"]. bytes32 you can choose 0x0 for example.
+An array of addresses or long numbers shall enclose their value between "" ["address","address"]. bytes32 you can choose 0x0 for example.

 > Out of gas on deployment: